Luke 20:27–40 . . . Bible Study Summary with Questions

 What irony in the two closing verses!
 The expressed purpose of some of the Jewish rulers was to discredit Jesus by his own statements and words.
 And yet, we now find other Jewish leaders praising the Lord for his spoken statement, words that were especially tough on the Sadducees.
 His answer was so powerful that his adversaries had to commend him.
 While they differed with him in many respects, in opposition to the Sadducees, the Pharisees were firmly in agreement about the resurrection of the dead.
 Their hearty praise will be short-lived, however, for in next week's study, our Lord Jesus will himself ask a question to the Pharisees that will document the fact that the Pharisees didn't understand the Scriptures.

-- Q. 1 What was "levirate marriage" and what was its purpose in the Israelite society?
+- Q. 1 What was the purpose in the Israelite society of a widow marrying her deceased husband’s brother?

 - Q. 2 In what way does Jesus’ reply destroy the Sadducees’ carefully constructed assumption?